Two children from Germany have abseiled down the Squinty Bridge during the COP26 conference

 It is understood the children’s parents were arrested and are currently in custody.

-A spokesman for the children said they are safe and well and having dinner and playing cards with a friend.
+A spokesman for the children said they were safe and well and having dinner and playing cards with a friend.

 The children, named as Kletter Kinder (Climbing Kids) on Twitter, were hanging from the site for roughly half an hour as a symbolic message to raise awareness for the climate change crisis.